 Prevention of infected blood donation and transfusion

-Serious efforts have been made to prevent these incidences from ever happening again.
-In 2008 almost all the blood stations in China were from voluntary, unpaid donors and in 2010 the government claimed that all collected blood products were screened for HIV.34 Preventing the risk of HIV transmission through blood products has been significantly funded, with the government providing over 80 million Yuan to improve the services and HIV testing in blood donation services.35
+It was estimated that HIV transmission through blood products accounted for 10% of infections in 2005 due to these practices.40 Serious efforts have been made to prevent these incidences from ever happening again.
+In 2008 almost all the blood stations in China were from voluntary, unpaid donors and in 2010 the government announced that all collected blood products were screened for HIV.41 Funding to improve blood donation services has also increased, with the government providing 1 billion Yuan in 2014.42

 Antiretroviral treatment (ART) in China

-The number of people living with HIV who have received antiretroviral treatment in China has significantly increased in the last few years.
-People on treatment has risen from 126,448 people in 2011 to 227,489 in 2013, with 2013 exhibiting the highest figures for new people accessing treatment.36
+The number of people living with HIV who have received antiretroviral treatment (ART) in China has significantly increased in the last few years.
+Around 126,440 people were initiated on ART in 2011, compared to 295,360 in 2015, for the most ever to begin treatment in one year.44

-China implemented the 2013 World Health Organisation (WHO) guidelines for HIV treatment, providing HIV treatment for all PLHIV with a CD4 count of 500 or less.37 This has naturally increased the pressure on treatment centres and antiretroviral drug supplies but has also had a tremendous effect in reducing AIDS-related mortality.38 Figures for the percentage of people eligible for treatment remain unavailable,39 limiting understanding of treatment progress in China.
-However PMTCT treatment is still insufficient, with treatment coverage for pregnant mothers equating to just over 60%.40
+China has implemented 2013 World Health Organization (WHO) guidelines for HIV treatment, which recommends providing HIV treatment for people living with HIV who have a CD4 count of 500 or less.45 This has increased the pressure on treatment centres and antiretroviral drug supplies but has also had a tremendous effect in reducing AIDS-related mortality.46

 Barriers to HIV prevention in China

-HIV and AIDS activism in China has not been as widely celebrated and encouraged in comparison to many countries in other parts of world.
-Significant progress has been made in tackling the HIV and AIDS epidemic, yet many voices in the epidemic are still being suppressed, including HIV and AIDS activists, NGOs and projects.41 This has had significant repercussions for one group in particular, people living with HIV.
+HIV and AIDS activism in China has not been as widely celebrated as it has been in other countries.
+Significant progress has been made in tackling the HIV and AIDS epidemic, yet many voices in the epidemic are still being suppressed, including HIV and AIDS activists, non governmental organisations (NGOs) and projects.50 This has had significant repercussions for people living with HIV.

-The government has remained cautious regarding the majority of human rights groups and non-governmental organisations, which limits their capacity quite profoundly.
-Harassment, detention and censorship are just some of the challenges HIV and AIDS activist groups have faced in the past.42
+The government has remained cautious in its dealings with the majority of human rights groups and NGOs working in China, which limits their capacity profoundly.
+Harassment, detention and censorship are just some of the challenges HIV and AIDS activist groups have faced in the past.51

 Legal and punitive barriers

-Major barriers to HIV prevention work concerns key affected populations.
-HIV programmes are severely limited by the criminalisation of the activities that many of these groups engage in.
-It is illegal in China to engage in sex work, often resulting to compulsory detention of sex workers for re-education and punishment.
-Sex workers are one of China’s key affected populations within the epidemic, with HIV prevalence at around 0.3% in 2013.
-HIV programmes to increase awareness and provide support are therefore severely limited by the punitive laws surrounding their work.46
+HIV programmes are severely limited by the criminalisation of many key affected populations.
+It is illegal in China to engage in sex work, with sex workers facing compulsory detention for reasons of ‘re-education’ and punishment.
+Sex workers are one of China’s key affected populations, with HIV prevalence at around 0.22% in 2014.55 But HIV programmes to increase awareness and provide support are severely limited by the punitive laws surrounding their work.56

-China has however made progress in lifting the restrictions on entry, stay and residence.47 Laws limiting movement within and entering the country were lifted in 2010 and the Chinese government has been greatly commended following these actions, taking a positive step in reducing HIV stigma and discrimination.48
+However, China has made progress in some areas.57 For example, laws limiting movement within and entering the country for people living with HIV were lifted in 2010.
+The Chinese government has been greatly commended following these actions, taking a positive step in reducing HIV stigma and discrimination.58

 The future of HIV and AIDS in China

-It is clear that China’s epidemic significantly affects key populations around the country, namely MSM and PWID.
+It is clear that China’s epidemic significantly affects key populations around the country, namely men who have sex with men, people who inject drugs and young people.
 Greater effort will be required for providing more targeted interventions that adequately and effectively support these groups.
-Greater coordination between community level HIV organisations and national level services will crucial for the curbing the HIV epidemic in China for the future.49
+Greater coordination between community level HIV organisations and national level services will also be crucial for curbing the HIV epidemic in China in the future.59

 - 2. UNAIDS (2013) 'HIV in Asia and the Pacific'